jsx-eslint/eslint-plugin-react/docs/rules/no-unknown-property.md

 # Prevent usage of unknown DOM property (react/no-unknown-property)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 In JSX all DOM properties and attributes should be camelCased to be consistent with standard JavaScript style.
 This can be a possible source of error if you are used to writing plain HTML.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details